ash0080/gun.doc.cn/API.md

 > Warning: Not included by default!
 You must include it yourself via `require('gun/lib/open.js')` or `<script src="/gun/lib/open.js"></script>`!

-Open behaves very similarly to [gun.on](#on), except it gives you **the full depth of document** on every update.
+Open behaves very similarly to [gun.on](#on), except it gives you **the full depth of a document** on every update.
 It also works with graphs, tables, or other data structures.
 Think of it as opening up a live connection to a document.

 > Note: This will automatically load everything it can find on the context.
 This may sound convenient, but may be unnecessary and excessive - resulting in more bandwidth and slower load times for larger data.
 It could also result in your entire database being loaded, if your app is highly interconnected.